GioFr/Emotions/README.md

 In the second part another dataset is used which contains images of different emotions with labels.
 In this case ResNet is used for classification.
 Finally both architechtures are combined to detect keypoints and then classify the images according to different expressions.
 The results are plotted below

 ![](images/happy.png)

+The project has been developed in the frame of an udemy course I took on Modern AI Masterclass.